-- 101.1.1 This code shall take effect December 31, 2011. - 101.1.2 All new or altered public buildings and facilities, private buildings and facilities, places of public accommodation, and commercial facilities subject to this code shall comply with this code. - 101.1.3 This code establishes standards for accessibility to places of public accommodation and commercial facilities by individuals with disabilities.
+- 101.1.1 This code shall take effect March 15, 2012.
+After July 1, 2011 and prior to March 15, 2012 this code may be used to comply with chapter 2011-222, section 29, Laws of Florida. - 101.1.2 All new or altered public buildings and facilities, private buildings and facilities, places of public accommodation, and commercial facilities subject to this code shall comply with this code. - 101.1.3 This code establishes standards for accessibility to places of public accommodation and commercial facilities by individuals with disabilities.
 This code shall also apply: to state and local government facilities pursuant to Section 553.503, F.S.; to private clubs pursuant to Section 553.505, F.S.; and to residential buildings pursuant to Section 553.504(2), F.S., and the ADA Standards for Accessible Design.
-It is to be applied during the design construction and alteration of such buildings and facilities as required by this code. - 101.1.4 This code is not intended to expand or diminish the defenses available to a place of public accommodation or a commercial facility under the Americans with Disabilities Act and the ADA Standards for Accessible Design, including, but not limited to, the readily achievable standard, and the standards applicable to alterations to places of public accommodation and commercial facilities. - 101.2 Effect on Removal of Barriers in Existing Facilities.
-This code applies to existing facilities that are_subject to the barrier removal requirement under Title III of the ADA and to alterations undertaken by Title II entities to provide program access to the extent required by regulations issued by the Department of Justice incorporated in 202.6.
-Removal of architectural barriers, pursuant to 28 C.F.R. s.
+It is to be applied during the design construction and alteration of such buildings and facilities as required by this code. - 101.1.4 This code is not intended to expand or diminish the defenses available to a place of public accommodation or a commercial facility under the Americans with Disabilities Act and the ADA Standards for Accessible Design, including, but not limited to, the readily achievable standard, and the standards applicable to alterations to places of public accommodation and commercial facilities.

+101.2 Effect on Removal of Barriers in Existing Facilities.

+Removal of architectural barriers, pursuant to 28 C.F.R.s.
 36.304, from buildings, structures or facilities shall comply with this code's requirements for alterations unless compliance would render the removal not readily achievable.
 In no instance shall the removal of an architectural barrier create a significant risk to the health or safety of an individual with a disability or others.